-The working group that developed the framework for this report considered publishing statistics for each individual sport but was concerned that doing so would compromise the privacy of individual students, given the small number of students recruited by some of the sports each year.
-Readers interested in admissions statistics for the three "revenue" sports-which the UNC system defines as football, men's basketball, and women's basketball-may find them in the annual report on intercollegiate athletics received by the Board of Governors; as examples, please see the 2013-2014 report and the 2012-2013 report.
+The working group that developed the framework for this report considered publishing statistics for each individual sport but was concerned that doing so would compromise the federally mandated privacy rights of individual students, given the small number of students recruited by some of the sports each year.
+Since the first report was published, additional concerns were raised about the institution's responsibility to allow students to engage fully in their undergraduate education without their being subject to assumptions about their individual academic performance or potential made on the basis of their association with a relatively small group.
+Readers interested in admissions statistics for each of the three "revenue" sports-which the UNC system defines as football, men's basketball, and women's basketball-may find them in the annual report on intercollegiate athletics received by the Board of Governors.
+Final reports have been posted for 2012-2013 and for 2013-2014; the 2014-2015 report will be discussed at a Board of Governors meeting later this year.
+For an abstract of the information submitted by UNC-Chapel Hill for the 2014-2015 report, please see this presentation from the September 2015 meeting of the University Affairs Committee of the Board of Trustees.